PAKKIBHASKAR/User-Management-Dashboard/README.md

 This is a simple web application where users can view, add, edit, and delete user details from a mock backend API.

+## Features
+View all users
+Add a new user
+Edit an existing user
+Delete a user

+## Challenges Faced
+State Management: Ensuring that the form fields were properly managed and reset after adding a new user.
+API Interaction: Handling asynchronous API requests and managing the mock responses from JSONPlaceholder.
+CSS Styling: Aligning the buttons and ensuring a responsive and clean UI layout.

+## Improvements for the Future
+Pagination: Implementing pagination or infinite scrolling for better user experience when dealing with a large number of users.
+Validation: Adding client-side validation to improve data integrity before submitting the form.
+Enhanced UI: Further refining the UI with more advanced styling and possibly incorporating a UI framework like Bootstrap or Material-UI.

 ## Requirements

 - Node.js